 Province vs State

 The difference between province and state depends on the country in which they are a part of.
-Now, have you ever wondered why some countries have provinces as smaller geographical units, while others have states?
-Is it just difference in nomenclature or provinces have different structures of administration than states?
+Now, have you ever wondered why some countries have provinces as smaller geographical units while others have states?
+Is it just a difference in nomenclature or provinces have different structures of administration than states?
 Are states in US the same as provinces in Canada?
 What is the actual difference between a province and state?
 You will get the answers to these questions after reading this article.
 This article looks at the features of the two geographical units to find out the differences between a province and a state.
 If one looks up a dictionary, province is defined as a unit of a country that is created with administrative point of view.
 On the other hand, a state is also defined as a smaller territory that adds up to make a federation, such as US.
 However, these definitions do not clear up the situation.
 Let’s discuss the subject in more detail.